amadobird/knapsack/docs/config.md

 ---
+title: Config
 id: config
-title: Config
 ---
 ### `knapsack.config.js`

-This is the main config file for Knapsack, and it's doing the heavy lifting of converting new data for patterns and design-tokens into visual information on your design system dashboard.
+This is the main config file for Knapsack; and it's doing the heavy lifting of converting new data for patterns and design-tokens into visual information on your design system dashboard.

 ```js
 const HtmlRenderer = require('@knapsack/renderer-html');